chrisekelley/coconut/README.md

  - clientId = Coconut.currentClient.get("_id")

+## App flow

+### Identification:

+If a client is not identified, the id service provides a service-specific uuid (serviceUuid).
+The app also generates a uuid, which is used to identify the client.

 ## How do I add the Dashboard to a page?

 The Dashboard displays the gender and birthdate of the current client.
 It is rendered using a